-The Finance Working Group monitors all Council income and expenditure and recommends a budget annually to Council.
+The Finance Committee monitors all Council income and expenditure and recommends a budget annually to Council.
 The Council raises the funds required to meet its budgeted costs through the precept (a mandatory demand) issued on North Somerset Council.
 Requested under council tax legislation, the precept covers the Council’s needs for the following financial year which, by law, runs from 1 April to the following 31 March.
 North Somerset Council collects the amount precepted as part of the council tax levied on tax payers in the parish.

 End of Year Report & Audit

 The Council must complete an Annual Return summarising its activities at the end of the financial year.
 The Annual Return incorporates Accounting statements, an Annual Governance statement, an Internal Audit report and, when completed, an External Auditor’s certificate.
 The Annual Return for the financial year ended 31 March 2022 has been completed.
 For further information see:- the Notice of Public Rights and Publication of Unadutited Annual Governance & Accountability Return (including notes on the public’s legal rights), the Annual Governance Statement, the Accounting Statements, the Notice of Conclusion of Audit and the External Auditor’s Report & Certificate.